joryleech/joryleech.github.io/projects/tabletopmanoa.md

 * MongoDB

 ## Personal Involvement
-I worked along side Virginia Koday and Kevin Nakamura to create the Tabletop Manoa Website.
+I worked along side Virginia Koday and Kevin Kawamura to create the Tabletop Manoa Website.
 Along with the initial idea, I was in charge of creating the browse page, the user page, and redesigning the visuals of the page.

 All members of the team were responsible for maintaining functionality between pages and assisting with others work when necessary.